 - be a British citizen, an eligible Commonwealth citizen or a citizen of any member state of the European Union

-Additionally you must meet at least one of the following four qualifications:
+Additionally, you must meet at least one of the following four qualifications:

-- you are, and will continue to be, registered as a local government elector for the parish/community in which you wish to stand from the day of your nomination onwards
+- you are and will continue to be, registered as a local government elector for the parish/community in which you wish to stand from the day of your nomination onwards

-- you have occupied as owner or tenant any land or other premises in the parish/community area during the whole of the 12 months before the day of your nomination and the day of election
+- you have occupied as owner or tenant any land or other premises in the parish/community area during the whole of the 12 months before the day of your nomination and the day of the election

 - your main or only place of work during the 12 months prior to the day of your nomination and the day of election has been in the parish/community area

-- you have lived in the parish/community area or within three miles of it during the whole of the 12 months before the day of your nomination and the day of election
+- you have lived in the parish/community area or within three miles of it during the whole of the 12 months before the day of your nomination and the day of the election